-One thing I’ve stopped buying is chili oil.
-It comes together in minutes from just a handful of ingredients I already have in the pantry, and making it myself allows me to control exactly how spicy it is while adding seasonings that turn it into a versatile condiment that makes almost everything taste better.
+One thing I've stopped buying is chili oil.
+It comes together in minutes from just a handful of ingredients I already have in the pantry, and making it myself allows me to control exactly how spicy it is, while adding seasonings that turn it into a versatile condiment which makes almost everything taste better.

 What is Chili Oil

-Là jiāo yóu (辣椒油), literally means “chili oil” and is a popular Chinese condiment and ingredient.
-Sichuan Province located in southwestern China is renown for its fiery cuisine, and chili oil makes frequent appearances both in the kitchen and on the table.
+Là jiāo yóu (辣椒油), literally means "chili oil" and is a popular Chinese condiment and ingredient.
+Sichuan Province, located in southwestern China, is renowned for its fiery cuisine, and chili oil makes frequent appearances both in the kitchen and on the table.

 Because of its broad geographic distribution across China, there are dozens of methods of preparing chili oil, but I'm going to break down the components below and give you the info you need to come up with a household recipe for your own chili oil.

-Use a neutral flavor vegetable oil with a high smoke point for making this.
-You don’t want to use something like olive oil or unrefined sesame oil which both have a distinct flavor and low smoke points.
-I also like to stay away from oils that have a strong green color like Avocado oil, as it will make your chili oil a funny color.
+Use a neutral-flavored vegetable oil with a high smoke point for making this.
+You don't want to use something like olive oil, or unrefined sesame oil, which both have a distinct flavor and low smoke points.
+I also like to stay away from oils that have a strong green color like avocado oil, as it will make your chili oil an odd color.

 The Chili Peppers

-For my version of chili oil, I’ve simply used garlic and ginger which are fried in the oil.
-Scallions, shallots, and onions are all delicious options here, and if you want to go for a more complex flavor profile, you can use herbs such as ginseng, or even fragrant mushrooms such as shiitake.
+For my version of chili oil, I've simply used garlic and ginger, which are fried in the oil.
+Scallions, shallots, and onions are all delicious options here, and if you want to go for a more complex flavor profile, you can use herbs such as ginseng, or even fragrant mushrooms like shiitake.

 I also have a recipe for Chinese Five Spice Powder, if you'd like to make that from scratch as well.

 For additional flavor, I also like to add dried scallops to my chili oil.
-This provides a powerful boost of savory umami without making it overtly fishy, like adding dried shrimp would.
-If you want to make you chili oil plant-based, you can and shiitake mushroom powder instead.
+This provides a powerful boost of savory umami, without making it overtly fishy like adding dried shrimp would.
+If you want to make you chili oil plant-based, you can add shiitake mushroom powder instead.